madbyit/ProductOrderMVC/README.md

 In this folder you will find one solution and two projects:

 The project is a .net core 3.1 MVC web application.
-Your task is to read the pipe-separated csv files with order data found in CentiroHomeAssignment/App_Data/ and display the orders in the web-ui.
+Your task is to read the pipe-separated csv files with order data found in/App_Data/-folder and display the orders in the web-ui.
 When parsing the files make sure to use proper models that represents the data.

 It is up to you how to store the data, be it a database, in application memory or elsewhere.